nasifimtiazohi/depdive/README.rst

 Each time you accept a dependency update, you are pulling in new third-party code.
-However, how to ensure that the update is secure?
+However, how to ensure the update is secure?

-One way to put a security (and quality) control check before accepting an update is to check what part of the code changes have passed through a code review process.
+One way to put a security (and quality) control check before accepting an update is to check what part of the code changes has passed through a code review process.
 DepDive automates this check.

 Workflow
 --------

-DepDive maps code changes between two versions of a package uploaded in the registry to the corresponding commits that made these changes in the package's source code repository.
-DepDive then identifies if there was a code reviewer for the mapped commits through rule-based checks for evidence of code review on GitHub.
+Depdive maps code changes between two versions of a package uploaded in the registry to the corresponding commits that made these changes in the source repository.
+Depdive then identifies if there was a reviewer for the mapped commit(s) through rule-based checks for evidence of code review on GitHub.

-Along the process, DepDive also outputs phantom artifacts: files and lines that are present in the registry but not present in the repository.
-Examples of phantom files can be compiles binaries in PyPI packages, transpiled JavaScript in npm, and other auto-generated files.
+Along the process, Depdive also outputs phantom artifacts: files and lines that are present in the registry but not present in the repository.
+Examples of phantom files can be compiled binaries in PyPI packages, transpiled JavaScript in npm, and other auto-generated files.
 Not to mention, malicious actors can sneak in code in the last mile between the repository and the registry.

-DepDive works for four package registries: (1) Crates.io (Rust), (2) npm (JavaScript), (3) PyPI (Python), (4) RubyGems (Ruby).
+Depdive works for four package registries: (1) Crates.io (Rust), (2) npm (JavaScript), (3) PyPI (Python), and (4) RubyGems (Ruby).
-Currently, DepDive only works for GitHub repositories, as GitHub is our primary source to check for code review.
+Currently, Depdive only works for GitHub repositories, as GitHub is our primary source to check for code review.

 .. image:: docs/images/depdive.drawio.png